dbachrach/OCUDL/README.md

 ## Experimental

 OCUDL is an experiment, and might not be appropriate for your project.
-Please read [OCUDL In Depth](http://dbachrach.com/posts/ocudl-in-depth/) to understand what's happening behind the scenes.
+Please read [OCUDL In Depth](http://dbachrach.com/posts/ocudl-in-depth/) to understand what's happening behind the scenes. **NOTE: OCUDL has been updated to not rely upon method swizzling.**

 ## Using OCUDL